James-Fleming12/EvidentialHDC/docs/robust_iterations.md

    halves the fog dead-fraction (0.183 -> 0.081).
-2. **VIB is a qualified direction.** Naive gaps are positive (+0.19 / +0.17) and it is the ONLY variant that flips the fog rho negative (-0.14), i.e. minority classes end up closer to their prototypes than the majority — the polarization-reduction it was meant to deliver.
+2. **VIB is a qualified direction.** Naive gaps are positive (+0.19 / +0.17) and it is the ONLY variant that flips the fog rho negative (-0.14), i.e. minority classes end up closer to their prototypes than the majority: the polarization-reduction it was meant to deliver.
 But the 8-condition decode is slightly below baseline (0.293) and the fog dead-fraction stays high (0.159), so at this budget VIB compresses the space at some decode cost.
 Worth a medium-scale look only if paired with something that restores the decode.